 The main, tarmac path between the buildings and the car park passes through the gardens and provides access to some of the sculptures.
 However, to fully explore the grounds it is necessary to cross lawned areas, and there are some narrow wooden steps which can become slippery when wet.

-A hearing loop has been fitted at the admissions desk.
+A hearing loop has been fitted at the admissions desk found in the entrance.

 There is an induction loop in the demonstration area and talks are delivered via microphone linked to an amplification system.